-You can choose between a more basic insurance “Standard” (which already includes an number of “risky” activities) or the other for more extreme travelers that covers almost every activity imaginable, “Explorer”.
+You can choose between a more basic insurance “Standard” (which already includes a number of “risky” activities) or the other backpacker insurance for more extreme travelers that covers almost every activity imaginable, “Explorer”.
 Even if you plan to be doing some adventurous things, you might still be able to get the “basic” option.
 To have an idea, if you are American, the basic policy already covers skiing and even hiking up to 6,000 meters (19,685 feet)!!
-That’s why it’s one of the best travel insurance companies in the market and perfect for emergency medical coverage!
+That’s why WorldNomads is one of the best travel insurance companies in the market and perfect for emergency medical coverage!

 Also, as with HCC Medical, you can buy travel insurance with WorldNomads even after having started your trip!
 You don’t have to be at home or within your country of residence to buy this travel insurance or to extend your existing policy.